celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/WPPredictBeforeYouRun.rst

 A prediction is not a random guess.
 It is based on some explanation you have about what the current state of variables in your program are and about what you think certain commands in Python do.

-While you read the textbook you'll see chapters, pages, or snippets of text that begin with "WP:".
+While you read the textbook you'll see chapters, pages, or snippets of text that begin with "👩‍💻:".
 This denotes sections that talk about the Way of the Programmer: advice or information that will help you to be a better programmer and make better programs.
-Be on the lookout for other WP pages!
+Be on the lookout for other 👩‍💻 pages!